COILLTE PRIVACY POLICY (last revised January 2026)

 We are entitled to refuse a data access request from you where (i) such request is manifestly unfounded or excessive, in particular because of its repetitive character (in this case, if we decide to provide you with the personal date requested, we may charge you a reasonable fee to account for administrative costs of doing so), or (ii) we are entitled to do so pursuant to Data Protection Legislation.

-• email or write to us (see ‘How To Contact Us’ below);
+• email or write to us (see ‘How to contact us’ below);

 • let us have enough information to identify you (e.g. name, registration details); and